borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 &nbsp;**1.** It is a singular interoperable global protocol for value transfer - Bitcoin Standard (world reserve currency), so no issues with conversion between currencies for global trade and international e-commerce.
 Optimal new monetary order engineered to be as efficient as possible.

 &nbsp;**2.** This would be apolitical money, so countries effectively would no longer have monetary policy, only fiscal.
 Economy will have natural business cycles and become be more stable.
-So swings should be much smaller since they could not artificialy rise as much because there is no government bailout (remember 2008 financial crisis).
+Swings should be smaller since they could not artificialy rise as much because there is no government bailout (remember 2008 financial crisis).

-&nbsp;**3.** Limited supply would not be fundamentally a problem as long as it is divisible downwards (8 digits + 8 decimal => 21 mil Btc * 100 mil = 21 quadrillion Satoshis or Sats) and lightning even enables miliSats.
+&nbsp;**3.** Limited supply would not be fundamentally a problem as long as it is divisible downwards (8 digits + 8 decimal => 21 mil Btc * 100 mil = 2.1 quadrillion Satoshis or Sats) and lightning even enables miliSats.
 If the world economy grows on average 1% per year, some things would reduce its price by 1%.
-Of course few would fall even with higher production efficiency and some could rise if there would be extra demand.
+Of course others would fall even more with higher production efficiency and some could rise if there would be extra demand.
-Also there is no risk of deflationary spiral since that is only possible in today's *Money As Debt* system (money created with each new credit while being destroyed when debt is paid off).
+Also there is no risk of deflationary spiral since that is only possible in today's *Money As Debt* system (Credit Money - money created with each new credit while being destroyed when debt is paid off).

 &nbsp;**4.** Hoarding is not an issue, as humans have everyday needs, but also wants, and would spend and save during their life (nobody lives forever).
 So there would be an equilibrium at any moment in time.